Democrats like Pelosi's State of the Union move. Could Trump?

 But some Democrats and Republicans say there's a risk she could play into Trump's hands.

-Most Americans don't pay attention to the daily twists and turns of Washington politics, but they are aware of the president's annual public assessment of the state of the nation — which would be delivered this year at a time when the government isn't fully operational.
+Most Americans don't pay attention to the daily twists and turns of Washington politics, but they are aware of the president's annual public assessment of the state of the nation — which would be delivered this year at a time when the government may not be fully operational.

 Some Democrats worry that Trump will turn the policy fight into a tit-for-tat over the State of the Union.
 One Democratic strategist who spoke on the condition of anonymity to avoid angering fellow Democrats predicted Trump would do just that, saying the battle over the speech "is not necessarily the fight we want to get in."